Kostanay Region: Water

-The region center, Kostanay, is supplied with water from Amangeldinsky water basins (underground volume 6,7 million cubic meters) and Kostanay deposit of underground waters (operational stocks - 33.5 million cube. m).
+The region center, Kostanay, is supplied with water from Amangeldinsky water basins (underground volume 6.7 million cubic meters) and Kostanay deposit of underground waters (operational stocks - 33.5 million cube. m).
 The city of Lisakovsk gets water from the Verhnetobols water basins (underground volume totals 814 million cubic meters).
-Regional centers Sarykol, Karasu, Uzunkol are supplied with water with Ishim water supply line and Sеrgeevsk water basin which is on the territory of the North-Kazakhstan region.
+Regional centers Sarykol, Karasu, and Uzunkol are supplied with water with Ishim water supply line and Sеrgeevsk water basin which is on the territory of the North-Kazakhstan region.
 12 big water supply lines on the territory of Kostanay region give water to more than 220 settlements and 5 regional centers.
 Water delivery of other areas is carried out from local sources (deposits of underground waters).
 Karatomar water basins (underground volume 516 million cube. m) supply Rudni, Каchar region and Fedorovka.

 Archaeology

 According to the Journal of Archaeological Science, in July 2020, scientists from South Ural State University studied two Late Bronze Age horses with the aid of radiocarbon dating from Kurgan 5 of the Novoilinovsky 2 cemetery in the Lisakovsk city.
 Researcher Igor Chechushkov, indicated that the Andronovites had an ability on horse riding several centuries earlier than many researchers had previously expected.
 Among the horses investigated, the stallion was nearly 20 years old and the mare was 18 years old.
 According to scientists, animals were buried with the person they accompanied throughout their lives, and they were used not only for food, but also for harnessing to vehicles and riding.

 "It is likely that militarized elite, whose power was based on the physical control of fellow tribesmen and neighbors with the help of riding and fighting skills, was buried in the Novoilinovsky-2 burial ground.
 The rider has a significant advantage over the infantryman.
 There may be another explanation: These elite fulfilled the function of mediating conflicts within the collective, and therefore had power and high social status.
 Metaphorically, this kind of elite can be called Sheriffs of the Bronze Age" said Igor Chechushkov.